pemami4911/POMDPy/README.md

 * RockSample(7, 8), a 7 x 7 grid with 8 rocks.
 * RockSample(11, 11), an 11 x 11 grid with 11 rocks
 * RockSample(15, 15), a 15 x 15 grid with 15 rocks
+* As well as some others, such as (7, 2), (7, 3), (12, 12), and more.
+It is easy to make new maps

+To run the RockSample problem with MCTS:

+    python run_pomdp.py 1 1

-To run the RockSample problem:
+To run the RockSample problem with SARSA:

-    python run_pomdp.py 1
+    python run_pomdp.py 1 2

-To run the Tiger sample problem:
+To run the Tiger sample problem with MCTS:

     python run_pomdp.py 2

+Support for the Tiger sample problem with SARSA is not done yet- feel free to submit a pull request!

 See `pompdy/README.md` for more implementation details.